JohnSnowLabs/johnsnowlabs/docs/en/alab/import.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/2.8.0/158552636-1b9f8814-5e05-4904-8ab4-401ea476d32e.png" style="width:60%;"/>

 ## Import from Cloud Storage
-Annotation Lab 4.3.0 offers support for importing tasks/documents stored on cloud.
+Generative AI Lab 4.3.0 offers support for importing tasks/documents stored on cloud.
 In the `Import Page`, a new section was added which allows users to define S3 connection details (credentials, access keys, and S3 bucket path).
-All documents present in the specified path, are imported as tasks in the current Annotation Lab project.
+All documents present in the specified path, are imported as tasks in the current Generative AI Lab project.
 With Version 5.9 of Generative AI Lab allows you to effortlessly import projects using S3 and Azure Blob.

 Generative AI Lab 5.8 introduces a pivotal enhancement that expands task management capabilities by seamlessly integrating with Azure Blob storage, complementing the existing support for AWS S3.
 This integration empowers users to streamline task import and export processes, fostering greater efficiency and flexibility in their data handling workflows within the Generative AI Lab platform.